aha-develop/aha-mcp/README.md

 - "Find all pages mentioning Q2 goals"
 - "Get all releases for product 123456"
 - "Get workflow statuses for project 123456"
+- "Get the configured user email and ID"

 ### Creating and Updating
 - "Create a new feature called 'User Authentication' with description 'Add login functionality' in release 789012"